fdufnews/ESP32-Bus-Pirate/README.md

 Use the [ESP32 Bus Pirate Web Flasher](https://geo-tp.github.io/ESP32-Bus-Pirate/webflasher/) to install the firmware in one click.
 See the [Wiki](https://github.com/geo-tp/ESP32-Bus-Pirate/wiki) for step-by-step guides on every mode and command.
 Check [ESP32 Bus Pirate Scripts](https://github.com/geo-tp/ESP32-Bus-Pirate-Scripts) for a collection of scripts.

+For hardware extensions, see the [ESP32 Bus Expander](https://github.com/geo-tp/ESP32-Bus-Expander) for additional radio interfaces, and the [ESP32 Bus Pirate Dock](https://github.com/AndreiVladescu/ESP32-Bus-Pirate-Dock) to use original [Bus Pirate](https://buspirate.com/) adapters and accessories.

 ![Demo showing the different mode of the ESP32 Bus Pirate firmware](images/help.gif)
 ![Demo showing the LittleFS file system of the ESP32 Bus Pirate firmware](images/littlefs.gif)